DavisLaboratory/maph/README.md

     score of 0.675 for this peptide.

-The scores contributions from all peptides are then aggregated using the mean to produce the final confidence score for each proteoform.
+The scores contributions from all peptides are then aggregated using the mean to produce the final support score for each proteoform.

-These rules have been logically derived to assist in the identification of high-confidence proteoforms.
+These rules have been logically derived to assist in the identification of high-support proteoforms.
 In rule 1 of the peptide score, a match means at the amino acid in the proteoform, and the peptide have the same status (both phosphorylated or both unphosphorylated).
 [We give a score of 0.5 for a mismatch because that peptide supports the existence of